TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sqldb-perf-block-deadlock.md

             "id": "indexstat_maintenance",
             "order": 70,
             "controlType": "dropdown",
-            "displayLabel": "How frequent are the indexes and statistics maintened?", "watermarkText": "Choose an option",
+            "displayLabel": "How frequent are the indexes and statistics maintained?", "watermarkText": "Choose an option",
             "dropdownOptions": [
                 {